tetra-code/cse_y2_notes/Q1/BDP/week6.md

   .sortBy(_._1)
 ```

 When a job requires wide dependencies (e.g. groupByKey or sort), it is called a **Stage**. the **Spark scheduler** reshuffles the data and this creates a new stage.
-Stages are always executed serially and each stage conssits of one or more **tasks**.
+Stages are always executed serially and each stage consists of one or more **tasks**.

 ![Image](../../images/job_graph.png)